Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

-We do not present the explicit expressions of the solutions here, as they are too long and complex.
 However, we can illustrate the relation between the inversion temperature $T_i$ and the inversion pressure $P_i$ by using the equations given above.
-Figure 3 shows the inversion curves for different free parameters.
+Fig. (\ref{m3}) shows the inversion curves for different free parameters.
 The inversion curve has only one branch.
 The inversion temperature rises steadily with the inversion pressure, but the slope of the inversion curves becomes smaller.
-We can also notice some fine structures in the cases of subfigures 3.
+We can also notice some fine structures in the cases of subfigures (\ref{m3}).
 For low pressure, the inversion temperature varies with the free parameters that are specified in each plot.
 It was interesting for us to study the effect of parameters and we observed that the slope of the inversion curve increases with the changes in the various values of each of the parameters.\\